arikhasan2210/CMSC335-Final-Project/README.md

 Group Members: Arik Hasan (ahasan13), Nathan Tekle(ntekle1), Peter Santos (pmegaterp)

-App Description: Allow users to find images, songs of an author and store the results.
+App Description: The users have the ability to look up other users online by their name, bio, and favorite programming languages.

 YouTube Video Link: https://www.youtube.com/MyAmazingAPP